ceejbot/soulsy/README.md

 - [ ] I18n: fonts.
 - [x] I18n: translation files.
 - [x] Code cleanup.
 DRY up the C++.
 Reorganize the Rust.
 Tighten up names.
+- [ ] Cycle serialization files should include the player name so character-hopping doesn't lose dta.
 - [ ] Review the 20-or-so TODO items noted in code comments.
 - [x] Sort out `gear.h` vs `utility_items.h`.
 Merge?
 - [x] Improve the CMake files so rebuilding is reliable.
-- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
 - [ ] Consider getting more testers.
 - [ ] Track highlight status in the controller to support animating a highlighted slot.